I'm Free (The Who song): Background

 Pete Townshend has claimed that the song was partly inspired by the song "Street Fighting Man" by the Rolling Stones.

 On "I'm Free," drummer Keith Moon only played on the breaks of the song.
 According to bassist John Entwistle, Moon was unable to perform the intro the way Townshend wanted, resulting in Townshend and Entwistle having to perform part of the drums.
 Townshend and Entwistle had to signal Moon to play the song during live performances by taking very large steps.

 Within the plot of the album, "I'm Free" tells of Tommy's vision to spiritually enlighten others due to his sudden and immense popularity.
 The "Pinball Wizard" riff (earlier on the album) appears at the end of the song during the "How can we follow?" part.
 Townshend has since noted "I'm Free" and "Pinball Wizard" as "songs of the quiet explosion of divinity.
 They just rolled off the pen."

 "I'm Free" was later released as a single in most of Europe (backed with "Tommy, Can You Hear Me?") as well as America (where it was backed with "We're Not Gonna Take It").
 The single reached number 37 in the US on the Billboard Hot 100.
 It also reached number 20 in the Netherlands, and number 26 in Canada.
 Billboard described the single as an "easy beat rocker" with "much sales potency" that represented a "change of pace" from the Who's previous single "Pinball Wizard."
+Cash Box said that "the Who come on strongly" and that the song has a "striking out-of-context lyric which should spark immediate activity."